josserden/nextjs-boilerplate/README.md

 ├── .husky -> folder with githooks
 |-- app -> folder with the main code of the project (pages, layout, etc.)
 |-- components -> folder with reusable components
+    |-- button -> folder with buttons components
+    |-- form -> folder with form components
-    |-- common -> components that are used in more than one module
+    |-- navigation -> folder with navigation components
-    |-- layout -> components that are used in the layout
+    |-- ui -> folder with ui components
 |-- public -> folder with static files (images, fonts, etc.)
 <!-- You can create these folders already in work -->
 |-- data -> data for the project ( from graphql, json, etc.)